If you are experiencing a medical emergency please dial 911 immediately

 Phenylketonuria (PKU) is an inherited disorder in which the body cannot break down an amino acid called phenylalanine, which is a part of protein.
 If treatment is not started soon after birth, phenylalanine levels rise and can cause lasting brain and nervous system damage, such as intellectual disability.

-Symptoms of PKU usually appear within a few months of birth, after a baby has started drinking formula or breast milk and phenylalanine has built up in his or her blood.
+Symptoms of PKU usually appear within a few months of birth, after phenylalanine has built up in a baby's blood.
 Before birth, the mother's body filters out the excess phenylalanine for the baby (fetus).

 Early symptoms may include: